BiodiversityExtinction/PlainMap/README.md

 - are teaching or learning mapping workflows
 - want a simple, auditable reference pipeline

-If you need a full end-to-end framework (damage profiling, contamination, imputation), consider workflow-based pipelines such as nf-core/eager.
+If you need a full end-to-end framework (damage profiling, contamination estimation, variant calling), consider workflow-based pipelines such as nf-core/eager.

+---

 ## Citation